brucecantarim/newsfeed/README.md

 - Implement an option to show subreddits results;
 - Think about what to do when the user loses internet connection;
 - Use somekind of native smartphone resource (camera?);

+## My 2 cents:

+- Maybe I should make the filters make a new request to the api, instead of just filtering the pre-existing request